Citizens Hail Federal Budget 2024-25 For People-friendly Measures, Economic Stability - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2024) The Federal budget 2024-25 has garnered widespread acclaim from citizens and the business community, who have hailed it as people-friendly and a positive step towards enhanced economic stability.

-The budget, announced by the government, includes a series of measures aimed at fostering growth and improving public welfare, ptv reported on Wednesday.
+The budget, announced by the government, includes a series of measures aimed at fostering growth and improving public welfare, private news channels reported on Thursday.

 “This initiative is a game-changer.
 It will bring more transparency and efficiency to our tax system,” said Ahmed Khan, a local businessman.